GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 Vector Data overview.
 Source: HeiGIT
 ```

-- Pointdata usually only have one set of coordinates (x, y, and sometimes z) per data entry.
+- Point data usually only have one set of coordinates (x, y, and sometimes z) per data entry.
 - Lines are constructed by connecting multiple points which are saved as a single data entry.
 - Polygons are also constructed by connecting several points, but they form a closed geometry.
 Each geometry is then represented by a single data entry.